 SmartBear TestLeft is an automated test framework for creating and running functional and UI tests for Windows desktop and Web applications.
 You can create tests in C#, Visual Basic .NET or in any other .NET language, and run them from CI systems like Jenkins, from Visual Studio Test Explorer, or in any other way.

 TestLeft is built on the TestComplete engine (both of them have a similar object recognition engine) and it supports most applications and technologies supported by TestComplete.

-You create TestLeft tests in Microsoft Visual Studio 2013, 2015 or 2017.
+You create TestLeft tests in Microsoft Visual Studio 2013–2019.
 Your TestLeft project must target .NET Framework version 4.5. or later.